Which of the Following is Not a Type of Compensation? Understanding Employee Rewards

 Conclusion

 Understanding the distinction between compensation and operational costs is essential for anyone in a professional environment.
-Because of that, compensation is the total sum of all rewards—both direct and indirect—that an employee receives in exchange for their time and skill.
+And compensation is the total sum of all rewards—both direct and indirect—that an employee receives in exchange for their time and skill.
 When you see a list of options and need to identify what is not compensation, ask yourself: *"Is this a reward for the employee's effort, or is this simply a tool they need to do the work?